 On 20 April 2017, the Board announced its conclusion that JZCP's dividend policy was not having a sustained impact on narrowing the discount to NAV at which the Company's shares were trading.
-The Board determined that the interests of shareholders would be better served through a new discount management strategy, which would enable the Company's available distributable profits to be used, among other applications, to buy back its Ordinary shares.
+The Board determined that the interests of shareholders would be better served through a new discount management strategy, which would enable the Company's available distributable profits to be used, among other applications, to buy back its ordinary shares.
 However, it has proved challenging to find a sufficient volume of shares in the market at prevailing market prices.
 Since the announcement of the change of policy in April 2017, the Company has only bought back approximately 1.1 million shares at a total cost of approximately \$7.1 million.

-In light of a number of realisations anticipated in the near future, the Board has now concluded that the interests of all shareholders would be better served by the Company using up to \$50 million to return capital via a tender offer of Ordinary shares and to repay bank borrowings.
-The proposed tender offer will be at a price no wider than a five per cent discount to the nearest monthly NAV publicly available at the time of such tender offer.
-The tender offer, which will be subject to shareholder approval, is intended to be funded in part by realisations and therefore further details of the tender offer will be announced by the Company in due course.
-The Board has also determined that it intends to undertake periodic returns of capital in the future through further tender offers of Ordinary shares, again at prices no wider than a five per cent discount to the nearest monthly NAV of reference publicly available.
-Future available liquidity may also be used to repay bank borrowings, buy back stock opportunistically in the market and continue to be deployed in new investments.
+In light of a number of realisations anticipated in the near future, the Board has concluded that the interests of all shareholders would be better served by the Company using up to \$50 million to return capital via a tender offer of Ordinary shares and to repay bank borrowings.
+The tender offer will be at a price no wider than a five per cent discount to the nearest monthly NAV publicly available at the time of such tender offer.
+Accordingly, the Board has also determined that it intends to undertake periodic returns of capital in the future through further tender offers, again at prices no wider than a five per cent discount to the nearest monthly NAV publicly available at the time of repay bank borrowings, buy back stock opportunistically in the market and continue to be deployed in new investments.